PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/governance-mvp.md

 ### Resource Consistency

-**Deployment Consistency** has been chosen as a resource consistency pattern.
+The **Deployment Consistency** pattern has been chosen as a resource consistency.

 - Resource groups are created for each application.
 Management groups are created for each application archetype.
 Azure Policy should be applied to all subscriptions from the associated management group.
 - As part of the deployment process, Azure Resource Management templates for the resource group should be stored in source control.